wtroddy/FHIR-to-OMOP-Connectathon-June-2025/README.md

 There may be better and more robust mechanisms for defining the test cases, but this lightweight setup helps support quick/easy development.

 This code is not thoroughly tested and was prototyped in an afternoon for the FHIR-to-OMOP connectathon.
+The structure and details of this repo are examples of one approach and need iteration to mature.

 ## Setup: